 Parents can help prevent their teen from becoming involved in a car accident by talking to them about the risks, safety, and liability.
 They should teach them that looking down at a text message and running a light can severely injure someone.
 They should practice driving with them past the required number of hours, invoke rules, and abide by them.
 They should teach them by setting an example of not using their own cellphone while driving.

-What Are the Steps to Take After a Collision?
+Steps to Take After An Accident

 As preparation in the event that they are involved in a car accident, a parent should tell their teenage child to call 911.
 If they have been in an accident or injured, they should have all their emergency contacts, such as their parents’ numbers, in the glove box.
 They should gather information from the other party, including name, address, phone number, and insurance information.
 Additionally, they should gather witnesses’ names and contact information.
 They should also take pictures of the scene and the automobiles involved.